Improving Every Day for Rural Women

-- Training and extension services for crop, fish and poultry farmers
+Training on Good Agricultural Practices and extension services for crop, fish, and poultry famers.

-Read more in the Social Capital section of our 2019 Annual Report.
+We report on the goals and targets in the Social Capital section of our Annual Report.
+Updates include:

 In 2019, the UN International Fund for Agricultural Development (IFAD) highlighted in an award entry that Nigerian rice farmers indicated a preference for Olam Global Agri’s Rice business as the off-taker.

 “In addition to Olam’s perceived trustworthiness, the farmers were drawn to Olam’s terms of engagement consisting of cashless credit, co-financing for extension services, provision of proximate collection/aggregation centres 15 km radius to production clusters.

 Olam’s willingness to systematically engage with small-scale farmers and the flexible pricing mechanism that guarantees a fair minimum price are also very attractive elements of the deal to them.”